dsofts-it/ico/backend/API_TESTING_GUIDE.md

 2. Click **Import** → **File** → Select `POSTMAN_COLLECTION.json`
 3. The collection will be imported with all endpoints ready to test

+## Security Notes

+- Email/password login returns 403 until the email address is verified.
+- Mobile OTP login and PIN login are blocked until the mobile number is verified.
+- If an OTP expires, call the same signup init endpoint again for that email or mobile to regenerate a secure OTP instead of creating a duplicate record.

 ## Testing Mobile Signup for Rohan Dede (8446031622)

 ### Step 1: Mobile Signup Init